Convergence Rates for Non-Log-Concave Sampling and Log-Partition Estimation: Algorithms

 \subsubsection{Rejection Sampling With Uniform Proposal Distribution}

 A simple stochastic algorithm is rejection sampling with a uniform proposal distribution.
-The following proposition shows that this can achieve better rates in terms of the TV distance than the density-based approximation rates in \eqref{eq:density_apx_rate} if the maximum $M_f$ of $f$ is known:
+The following proposition shows that this can achieve better rates in terms of the TV distance than the density-based approximation rates in \Eqref{eq:density_apx_rate} if the maximum $M_f$ of $f$ is known:

 \begin{restatable}[Convergence of rejection sampling]{proposition}{propRejectionSampling} Let $m \geq 1$ and let $f \in C^1(\calX)$.
 Then, the distribution $\tilde P_f$ produced by \textsc{RejectionSampling}($f$, $M_f$, $n$) (see \Cref{alg:rejection_sampling}) satisfies